Alasmarei/Degree-Of-freedom-/README.md

 # Degree-Of-freedom-
-here i design an additional Arm with 90 Degree to get more Degree of freedom in the ronot Arm
+here i design an additional Arm with 90 Degree to get more Degree of freedom in the robot Arm